Rosemary Sutcliff (1920-1992) was a British writer of Young Adult Historical Fiction

 - Alan Armstong of Bonnie Dundee

 - Satellite Love Interest: To a degree.
-Female love interests are rounded characters, but their story function is to be the hero's female friend – they seldom have direct involvement in the main events of the plot or connections to the main characters other than the hero.
+Female love interests are rounded characters, but their story function is to be the hero's female friend – they're seldom involved in the main events of the plot or connected to main characters other than the hero.
 This is not the case for male love interests of Sutcliff's (few) female point-of-view characters.

 - Simon: Simon meets Susanna Killigrew for a single chapter.
 She doesn't come into contact with the rest of the cast until the epilogue.